harish-svhk/PythonEDAProject/README.md

   Majority of deaths happened between 1959 and 1966 after that there was declined due to good invention of better medications for both (<5 and >5 years)
 </p>

-Notice
-- Rate of patients __survival is more when postivie axillary numbers are low in number, which means initital stages of patholigical stage__
-- Rate of patients survival after 5 years __decreases__ as pathologic stage __progresess to next stage__
-- Stage __N0 as better chance than N3__

 - __Heat Plot:__ Pathologic staging / Survived Distribution
 <p align="left">
   <img width="800" height="300" src="images/output_84_1.png">